Q&A: Top Ten Questions I'm Asked as a Vegan

 I snack constantly.
-Nuts, fruit, hummus, nut butters, Lara bars, Square protein bars, dried fruit, toast, granola, dark chocolate, cookies, and Sour Patch Kids are just some of my favorites.
+Nuts, fruit, hummus, nut butters, Lara bars, dried fruit, toast, granola, dark chocolate, and cookies are just some of my favorites.
 Did you notice how my list got progressively less healthy?

 7. Is it expensive to be vegan?

 Nope!
 I mean, it certainly can be expensive.
 Like if you shop exclusively at expensive health food boutiques, live on juice cleanses, or try to emulate Gwyneth Paltrow's diet.